Moving Forward with Primary Care

 Elizabeth Mitchell, President and CEO, Purchaser Business Group on Health

-Kathryn E. Phillips, MPH, Senior Program Officer, California Health Care Foundation
+Kathryn E. Phillips, MPH, Associate Director, California Health Care Foundation

 Lisa Dulsky Watkins, MD, Director, Multipayer Primary Care Network, Milbank Memorial Fund

 Dolores Yanagihara, MPH, Vice President, Strategic Initiatives, Integrated Healthcare Association

 *While the California Health and Human Services Agency is represented in the PICG as an active participant, and the recommended actions align with the agency’s vision for strengthening primary care in California’s health care system, the recommendations of the PICG have not been approved or endorsed by the agency.